 Talking Therapies (IAPT) has therapists trained in brief psychodynamic psychotherapy developed for treating depression.
 Psychodynamic therapies explore difficult experiences in the past that continue to affect the way people feel and behave in the present and place particular emphasis on difficulties in relationships.

-Our standard service opening hours are Monday- Friday, 9-5pm, including the Live-Chat function.
+Our standard service opening hours are Monday- Friday, 9am to 5pm.
 However, we can be flexible if needed to accommodate staff working patterns.
-Talking Therapies Services (IAPT) usually offer treatment appointments from 8am-8pm although some clinic opening times may differ in some boroughs.
+Talking Therapies Services (IAPT) usually offer treatment appointments from 8am to 8pm although some clinic opening times may differ in some boroughs.

 This service is for anyone working in any NHS or care setting within North West London (North West London is defined as Brent, Ealing, Hammersmith & Fulham, Harrow, Hillingdon, Hounslow, Kensington & Chelsea, Westminster).